rjpearce/sofar2mqtt-python/README.md

-  --retry-delay FLOAT         Delay before retrying --refresh-interval INTEGER  Refresh every n seconds --broker TEXT               MQTT broker address  [required] --topic TEXT                MQTT topic  [required] --log-level TEXT
+  --retry-delay FLOAT         Delay before retrying --refresh-interval INTEGER  Refresh every n seconds --broker TEXT               MQTT broker address  [required] --username TEXT             MQTT username
+  --password TEXT             MQTT password
+  --topic TEXT                MQTT topic  [required] --log-level TEXT
   --device TEXT               [required]
-  --help                      Show this message and exit
+  --help                      Show this message and exit.
 ```

+To avoid passing sensitivie data on the command line you can also set the username and password using enviroment variables: `MQTT_USERNAME` and `MQTT_PASSWORD`

 ## How to install it as a service using systemd

 Option 1 - Create a symlink from the /opt/sofar2mqtt to the directory where you git cloned sofar2mqtt